Powerlearnproject/se-assignment-2-introduction-to-software-engineering-ItumelengMphuti/README.md

 What is software engineering, and how does it differ from traditional programming?
 Software Development Life Cycle (SDLC):

-SDLC is a Software enginnering framework the focuses on structured phases and steps to manage the software development process.
+A SDLC is a Software enginnering framework the focuses on structured phases and steps to manage the software development process.

 Explain the various phases of the Software Development Life Cycle.
 Provide a brief description of each phase.